-The goal of the semi-structured interview process was to evaluate key constructs of our SOLOR precision medicine use case.
+The goal of the semi-structured interview process was to evaluate key constructs of our Solor precision medicine use case.
 The results from the first construct, knowledge source, were broadly positive.
 Interviewees could easily conceptualize how ClinVar might inform the understanding of a genotype-phenotype knowledge use and how there might be additional resources that could be leveraged to assist in this understanding.

 The subject matter expert who seemed to have the greatest knowledge related to the ClinVar data set stated that it is a good source to find information mapping genotypes to phenotypes.
 However, he did caution that his expertise is in the research realm, while the application of the precision medicine use case is geared more directly toward clinical decision support.
 He could not confidently say if there were other data sets available that are more applicable to clinical decision support.
-Consistent across the three subject matter experts was the sentiment that there is so much data available and so many data sets that can and should be considered.
+Consistent across the three subject matter experts was the sentiment that with that vast amount of available data, many data sets can and should be considered.
 ClinVar seems to be a viable option and good starting point, however our subject matter experts were unable to confirm that it was the "best" data source for the precision medicine use case.
-Therefore, more research must be done before this can be taken toward a fully usable product capable of effectively and accurately supporting clinical decisions.
+Therefore, more research must be done before this can be taken toward a fully usable product capable of improving patient safety and clinical decision support.